grange85/ahfow-database/damon-and-naomi/shows/2008/2008-01-22-damon-naomi-shibuya-o-nest-tokyo-japan.md

 show-additional:
 ---

-This evening Damon and Naomi will play favorite songs from their whole career. opening band: Masaki Batoh and Helena Espvall Duo
+This evening Damon & Naomi will play favorite songs from their whole career. opening band: Masaki Batoh and Helena Espvall Duo